clabordec/amazon-s3/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create the following Amazon S3 bucket: `kk-lab-chaanyah`
+- Create the following Amazon S3 bucket: `kk-lab-chaanyah-s3`
     - The bucket should have `us-east-1` region
     - Ensure that the public access is disabled
-- Upload the `food/` and `travel/` directories to the `kk-lab-chaaanyah` bucket
+- Upload the `food/` and `travel/` directories to the `kk-lab-chaaanyah-s3` bucket
     - Ensure that the storage class is set to `Standard`
 - Navigate to the food folder that was uploaded in the bucket.
 - Select one of the JPG files and click on it.